leangen/graphql-spqr-spring-boot-starter/README.md

 * `AnnotatedResolverBuilder` - exposes only the methods annotated by `@GraphQLQuery`, `@GraphQLMutation` or `@GraphQLSubscription`
 * `PublicResolverBuilder` - exposes all `public` methods from the operations source class (methods returning `void` are considered mutations)
-* `BeanResolverBuilder` - exposes all getters as queries and setters as mutations (getters returning `Publisher<...>` are considered subscriptions)
+* `BeanResolverBuilder` - exposes all getters as queries and setters as mutations (getters returning `Publisher<T>` are considered subscriptions)

 It is also possible to implement custom resolver builders by implementing the `ResolverBuilder` interface.

-Resolver builders can be declared on both global and operation source specific level.
-Generally we consider it a better idea to declare them explicitly on the operation source level, unless the rules are absolutely the same across all operation sources.
-Mixing will work but could prove tricky to control as your API grows.
+Resolver builders can be declared both globally and on the operation source level.
+If not sticking to the defaults, it is generally safer to explicitly customize on the operation source level, unless the rules are absolutely uniform across all operation sources.
+Customizing on both levels simultaniously will work but could prove tricky to control as your API grows.

 At the moment SPQR's (v0.9.7) default resolver builder is `AnnotatedResolverBuilder`.
 This starter follows that convention and will continue to do so if at some point SPQR's default changes.

-### Global resolver builder configuration
+### Customizing resolver builders globally

 To change the default resolver builders globally, implement and register a bean of type `ExtensionProvider<ResolverBuilder>`.
 A simplified example of this could be: